ManpreetKaur1101/ManpreetBookStore/ManpreetBookStore/README.txt

 then i comment out the upsert post method.

-I modify API and then added index in view folder and modify the code. than i added a new producrt.js file inside wwwroot and update layout and run the browser.
+I modify API and then added index in view folder and modify the code. than i added a new product.js file inside wwwroot and update layout and run the browser.

+(part-3)
+I create an upsert.cs for product in areas/admin/views and added the given code. then i created a tiny account and usin function api and add function to validate and create a new product.